Tree and Shrub Planting Services

 How much does tree planting cost in Edmonton?

-The most common trees that we plant in Edmonton area are either grown in a pot, or have been dug from a field and are transported in a wire basket, i.e. B&B.
+The most common trees that we plant in Edmonton area are either grown in a pot, or have been dug from a field and are transported in a wire basket, i.e. B&B, or ball and burlap.

 Supply, delivery, and install of most caliper tree planting ranges from around $800.00 to $1,200.00 in Edmonton.

 Difficult access, larger sized trees, or certain slow-growing varieties of trees are more expensive.
-If you are located further from us or from the nursery with your tree, the cost may be more as well.
+If you are located further from us or from the tree nursery, the cost may be more as well.
 Planting multiple trees at the same site can reduce the price.
 Send us your list of trees and your project details for a quote.

 When is the best time to plant trees?

-The very best time to plant trees in our Edmonton climate is in the spring.
+The very best time to plant trees in our Edmonton climate is in the spring or early summer.
 This provides your new tree the very best chance to establish and grow in its new location and to prepare, or “harden-off,” before winter arrives.

 The second best time to plant trees in Edmonton is in early fall.
 In the fall, trees switch from growing branches and leafy growth to growing roots.
 The combination of cooler weather and less leafy growth in the fall means that your tree will have less stress and transplant better than in the summer heat.